PacktPublishing/Machine-Learning-Engineering-with-Python-Second-Edition/README.md

 **Manage the production life cycle of machine learning models using MLOps with practical examples**

-The author of this book is -[Andrew Peter McMahon](https://www.linkedin.com/in/andrew-p-mcmahon/)
+The author of this book is - [Andrew Peter McMahon](https://www.linkedin.com/in/andrew-p-mcmahon/)

 ## About the book
 The Second Edition of Machine Learning Engineering with Python is the practical guide that MLOps and ML engineers need to build solutions to real-world problems.
 It will provide you with the skills you need to stay ahead in this rapidly evolving field.